Petrol, diesel prices continue to remain steady: Check fuel rates here

-Oil marketing companies (OMC) have kept the prices of diesel and petrol unchanged across major Indian cities since November 3, 2021, when the Centre and some states reduced duties on them.
+Oil marketing companies on Thursday kept the prices of diesel and petrol unchanged across the major cities.

 In Mumbai, petrol is retailed at Rs 109.98 per litre, while diesel is being sold at Rs 94.14 per litre.
 Among the metro cities, fuel rates are still the highest in Mumbai.
 Fuel prices vary across the states due to value-added tax or VAT.